 We’ve all seen the facts and figures over the last two years, and it can make terrifying reading.

-Over 320 millions of tons of plastic was produced in globally in 2016.
-This figure is set to double by 2034.
+- Over 320 million tons of plastic were produced globally in 2016.
+This figure is set to double by 2034

 Packaging made from waste langoustine shells: